bpicode/fritzctl/tools/analice/README.md

 * Skips dependencies which bury the license file in a non-standard location, e.g. by embedding it in `README`.
 * Sometimes does not work for dependencies with heavy re-formatting of the `LICENSE` file, e.g. by using markdown, prefixing every line wth "> ", etc.
   Line breaks and spaces are OK though.
-* A quick test showed this tool to work on ~50% of the projects in my `GOPATH`.